badoo/techblog/_posts/2014-10-05-css-centre-boxes.markdown

 ### Fixed width v 3.0

-Now this is where people start bringing javascript into the solution; using the equation set out earlier, we can calculate the container width by:
+Now this is where people start bringing Javascript into the solution; using the equation set out earlier, we can calculate the container width by:

 $$GridWidth = (floor(\frac{AvailableWidth}{(2y + z)}) \times (2y + z))$$